You are gods?

 Assuming my position on spiritual authority is right on the money, then it logically follows those who are authorized to wield it (i.e., all Christ-followers) indeed qualify as little-g gods according to the Scripture passages we have examined here wherever the term elohim has been applied to human beings.

 This is my take on the matter and you are under no obligation to agree with me.
-In fact, if anyone can point out any flaws in my either exegesis or logic here, I would love to hear about it in the comments section below.
+In fact, if anyone can point out any flaws in either my exegesis or logic here, I would love to hear about it in the comments section below.
 Respectfully, please!😎

 Thanks for reading!